 When Should I Return to Ride?

-Once your boarding group gets called to return, you have 2 hours to do so before your boarding pass expires.
+Once your boarding group gets called to return, you have either 1 or 2 hours to do so before your boarding pass expires.
 However, that doesn’t mean you should return immediately right when your group is called?